bufbuild/docs.buf.build/docs/bsr/user-management.md

 ### Owner

 - Unrestricted access to the resource.
+- Can delete the resource.

 ### Admin

 - Can update the resource settings and deprecation notices.
 - Can manage resource roles, except owners.
-- Can delete the resource.

 ### Write

-- Can perform modifying operations, except for deletes.
+- Can perform write operations on resources, such as:
+  -  pushing to a repository
+  -  creating tags
+  -  updating template versions and plugins

 ### Read